Rebellion: Ted Gurr: Roots of political violence

-In his book Why Men Rebel, Ted Gurr looks at the roots of political violence itself applied to a rebellion framework.
-He defines political violence as: "all collective attacks within a political community against the political regime, its actors [...] or its policies.
+In his book Why Men Rebel, Ted Gurr looks at the roots of political violence itself as applied to a rebellion framework.
+He defines political violence as: "all collective attacks within a political community against the political regime, its actors ... or its policies.
 The concept represents a set of events, a common property of which is the actual or threatened use of violence".
 Gurr sees in violence a voice of anger that manifests itself against the established order.
 More precisely, individuals become angry when they feel what Gurr labels as relative deprivation, meaning the feeling of getting less than one is entitled to.
 He labels it formally as the "perceived discrepancy between value expectations and value capabilities".
 Gurr differentiates between three types of relative deprivation: